HugoMalagon/NeuroData_860.053-MUW/Lesson 5/README.md

 ## Learning goals

-By the end of Module 1 you will be able to:
+By the end of Lesson 5 you will be able to:

 Explain MATLAB’s “everything is an array” model (scalars, vectors, matrices).